 Yes.
 He's comically evil.
 His plan makes no sense outside of providing Kirito something to struggle against so the story is interesting.
 Taking over people's minds with nerv gear?
 A fairly ridiculous thing in itself and a fairly generic take over the world plan, but let's have the stand.
 It's incredibly convenient that Asuna is both Kirito's GF and the object of his desire, but that too can stand.
-Why the hell is he in the videogame?
+Why the **** is he in the videogame?
 Because the story wants a cool fight scene.
 It's ridiculous.

+I had forgotten about that.
 The most obvious one is the ending of the first cour.
 Asuna dies in game, which should mean she dies in real life, but she doesn't.
 Kirito wills himself to win the fight, in seeming defiance of any game mechanics.